 An AA meeting is a space where people come together to share their experiences of alcoholism.
 For those who have never been, this might feel scary or off-putting.
 However, the way the group is facilitated ensures that people are comfortable and feel no pressure to share unless they want to.

 Addiction to alcohol has widespread effects throughout all areas of a person’s life.
-The physical and psychological self has damaged as well as the harm it inflicts on relationships.
+The physical and psychological self has been damaged as well as the harm it inflicts on relationships.
 At a meeting, AA members are invited to talk about how they’re feeling and how alcohol addiction is impacting their lives.

 There are times people offer each other support and advice.
 AA meetings provide an opportunity for people to connect to others who are living with similar addiction problems.
 The social aspect of AA is very beneficial in aiding recovery.
 Research shows that positive social connection improves chances of recovery.(1)